webycel/csss/README.md

 ![CSS Shampoo results example](/img/csss_logo.png?raw=true)

 CSSS is a tool that detects multiple CSS selectors from your stylesheets and it works across multiple files.
+You can also merge the duplicate selectors and as a result you will get a new clean CSS file.

 ##Introduction - why use shampoo?